DjoserGenomics/djosergenomics.github.io/_posts/2025-08-12-Scroll-5-Menkaures-Measures.md

 studyDesign <- studyDesign %>% column_to_rownames("Sample")
 ```

-The `column_to_rownames()` function from the tibble package takes the values from the "Sample" column and sets them as the row names of studyDesign.
+The `column_to_rownames()` function from the tibble package takes the values from the "Sample" column and sets them as the row names of `studyDesign`.

 ---

-## 🧪 <a id="performing-differential-expression-analysis-dea-with-deseq2">Performing Differential Expression Analysis (DEA) with DESeq2</a>
+## <a id="performing-differential-expression-analysis-dea-with-deseq2">Performing Differential Expression Analysis (DEA) with DESeq2</a>

 Once we have quantified our RNA-seq data using Kallisto and imported via `tximport`, the next step is to use **DESeq2** to perform the statistical analysis that identifies **differentially expressed genes** (DEGs) between our conditions.